 Obtaining larger weights is also readily obtained by choosing only part of the $k-1$ entries to be equal to $0$.
 It should be noted that below $\omeasy(n,k)$ the best known algorithms for solving this problem have all exponential complexity for a fixed rate $R$ and a fixed ratio $\omega = \frac{w}{n}$.

 {\bf Regev's quantum reduction strategy adapted to coding theory.} In \cite{R05} (see also the extended version \cite{R09}) Regev showed how to transform a random oracle solving the decoding problem in a lattice into a quantum algorithm outputting a rather small vector in the dual lattice.
 Our aim is to show here that the natural translation of this approach in coding theory gives an algorithm that outputs a rather small vector in the dual code.
-Roughly speaking Regev's approach relies on a fundamental result about the Fourier transform. \begin{proposition} Consider an Abelian group $G$ and a function $f : G \mapsto \C$ that is constant on the cosets of a subgroup $H$ of $G$.
-Then the Fourier transform $\reallywidehat{f}$ is constant on the dual subgroup $H^\perp$. \end{proposition} Arguably this innocent looking fact (together with the fact that the Fourier transform can be performed in polylog time when the group $G$ is Abelian) is the key to several remarkable quantum algorithms solving in polynomial time the period finding in a vectorial Boolean function \cite{S94d}, the factoring problem \cite{S94a} or the discrete logarithm problem \cite{S94a}.
+Roughly speaking Regev's approach relies on a fundamental result about the Fourier transform.

+\begin{proposition} Consider an Abelian group $G$ and a function $f : G \mapsto \C$ that is constant on the cosets of a subgroup $H$ of $G$.
+Then the Fourier transform $\reallywidehat{f}$ is constant on the dual subgroup $H^\perp$. \end{proposition}

+This innocent looking fact, together with the fact that the quantum Fourier transform (QFT for short) can be performed in polylog time when the group $G$ is Abelian, is arguably the key to several remarkable quantum algorithms solving in polynomial time the period finding in a vectorial Boolean function \cite{S94d}, the factoring problem \cite{S94a} or the discrete logarithm problem \cite{S94a}.
 All of these problems can be rephrased in terms of the hidden Abelian subgroup problem, where one is given such a function $f$ that is constant (and distinct) on the cosets of an unknown subgroup $H$ and one is asked to recover $H$.
-This is achieved by :\\ (i) creating the uniform superposition $\frac{1}{\sqrt{|G|}} \sum_{x \in G}\ket{x}\ket{f(x)}$, \\ (ii) measuring the second register and discarding it, yielding a quantum state of the form $\frac{1}{\sqrt{|H|}} \sum_{h \in H} \ket{x+h}$, \\ (iii) applying the Fourier transform to it yielding a superposition of elements in the dual subgroup $H^\perp$ (and therefore gaining information on $H$ in this way).
+This is achieved by \begin{itemize} \item[$(i)$] creating the uniform superposition $\frac{1}{\sqrt{\abs{G}}} \sum_{x \in G} \ket{x} \ket{f(x)}$, \item[$(ii)$] measuring the second register and discarding it, yielding a quantum state of the form $\frac{1}{\sqrt{\abs{H}}} \sum_{h \in H} \ket{x+h}$, \item[$(iii)$] applying the QFT to it yielding a superposition of elements in the dual subgroup $H^\perp$ (and therefore gaining information on $H$ in this way). \end{itemize}